 And of course, you can definitely stop by a coffee shop and order a shot or 2 (or however many shots you need) to bring home to make your latte.
 Before we had the Nespresso machine, I did this on a few occasions.

-The ways you can sweeten a latte are almost endless!
+The ways you can sweeten or flavor a latte are almost endless!

 Here are some flavoring suggestions for your homemade latte:

 OH!
 And how could I forget my almond toasted coconut variety with real toasted coconut that you’ll steep in a 5-minute simple syrup.

 Of course, the Christmas season brings a whole other slew of latte possibilities!
 I made a gingerbread syrup this past season for these gingerbread lattes and if you’re a gingerbread lover, this drink is definitely for you.

 Eggnog lattes are a big favorite at Christmas too!
 You can make them at home with just hot espresso and eggnog that you heat and froth.